dart-lang/site-www/src/_guides/language/effective-dart/style.md

 because newlines are significant inside the string and splitting the lines into shorter ones can alter the program.

-### DO use curly braces for all flow control statements.
+### DO use curly braces for all flow control statements. {#do-use-curly-braces-for-all-flow-control-structures}

 {% include linter-rule.html rule="curly_braces_in_flow_control_structures" %}